-Adding the same number to both sides of a given equation yields an equivalent equation.
+Adding the same number to both sides of an equation results in an equivalent equation.
 Let a, b, and c be real numbers.

-Given an equation, subtracting the same number from each side of the equation yields an equivalent equation.
+Subtracting the same number from both sides of an equation results in an equivalent equation.
 Let a, b, and c be real numbers.

 Given an equation, multiplying each side of the equation by the same number yields an equivalent equation.
 Let a, b, and c be real numbers.